kin14270476/higher-or-lower/documentation.md

 ##### Flowchart

-This flowchart is a  basic layout of how my program will function
+This flowchart is a  basic layout of how my program will function for the first iteration.
 ![Flowchart](https://github.com/kin14270476/higher-or-lower/blob/master/flowchart.png)
 ##### Functions